Introduction

 Configuring VS Code for Terraform

-Once you have the extensions installed, let’s tweak a few settings to optimize VS Code for Terraform development:
+Once you have the extensions installed, let’s configure a few settings to optimize VS Code for Terraform development:

 - Enable the following settings: